AtmolanderMimi/basm/book/src/meta-instructions.md

 ]
 ```

-I mean, I have a whole chapter written about using scope as arguments for conditinals, and it's the next one... so let's read it!
+I mean, I have a whole chapter written about using scope as arguments for conditionals, and it's the next one... so let's read it!